bartoszGic/HerbsReact/README.md

 ## Description

 You have a dozen different herbs and spices to choose from.
-To get the most out of the app, you need to create an account with an email and password (can be made up), or if you don't want to create a new account you can use a test account:
+To fully test the app, you need to create an account with an email and password (can be made up), or if you don't want to create a new account you can use a test account:

 Email: 123@123.pl
 Password: 123123